moggces/ActivityProfilingGUI/installation.md

     install.packages("packrat")

+## Download datasets

+Datasets are too large to be kept in the github repository.
+Request datasets from repository owner (latest version: 2016-03-16).

 ## Starting the application (development)

 To develop the application, use the [Rstudio](https://www.rstudio.com/) development enviornment.
 Create a new RStudio project in the root project path.
 RStudio should recognize the packrat module and begin installing requirements.